plone/plone.volto/README.rst

 Versions compatibility
 ----------------------

-plone.voltodemo is deprecated in favor of this package as of since March, 5th 2020.
+kitconcept.voltodemo is deprecated in favor of this package as of since March, 5th 2020.